 While it may seem like scrubbing your teeth by brushing harder would remove more debris, the truth is that brushing too hard will only damage your teeth and gums through abrasion.
 Patients must understand that the goal of brushing is to mechanically remove food debris and plaque.
 Brushing alone cannot remove extrinsic and intrinsic stains.
 It is easy to think that brushing harder will produce better results.
 This is a misunderstanding.

-Rather, brushing is only intended to control bacterial population and prevent overproliferation.
+Rather, brushing is only intended to control the bacterial populations and prevent overproliferation.
 You can never truly completely eliminate all bacteria in the mouth or on your teeth.
 Nor would the complete elimination of the microbes in your mouth be a good idea.
 Some bacteria are actually helpful and contribute to both oral and bodily health.

 Food and drinks tend to contain acids that leach the minerals out of your teeth.
 Brushing demineralized teeth can actually damage the enamel and wear it away.
 Allowing a 30-minute gap between eating and brushing gives your teeth an opportunity to remineralize prior to brushing.